Simurgh: In the Shahnameh

-In Sufi poetry
+In Persian Sufi poetry

 In classical and modern Persian literature the simorḡ is frequently mentioned, particularly as a metaphor for God in Sufi mysticism.
 In the 12th century Conference of the Birds, Iranian Sufi poet Farid ud-Din Attar wrote of a band of pilgrim birds in search of the simurgh.
 In the poem, the birds of the world gather to decide who is to be their king, as they have none.
 The hoopoe, the wisest of them all, suggests that they should find the legendary simorgh, a mythical Persian bird roughly equivalent to the western phoenix.
 The hoopoe leads the birds, each of whom represent a human fault which prevents man from attaining enlightenment.
 When the group of thirty birds finally reach the dwelling place of the simorgh, all they find is a lake in which they see their own reflection.
 This scene employs a pun on the Persian expression for "thirty birds" (si morgh).

 The phrase also appears three times in Rumi's Masnavi, e.g. in Book VI, Story IX: "The nest of the sī murğ is beyond Mount Qaf" (as translated by E.H.
 Whinfield).

-Through cultural assimilation the simurgh was introduced to the Arabic-speaking world, where the concept was conflated with other Arabic mythical birds such as the ghoghnus, a bird having some mythical relation with the date palm, and further developed as the rukh (the origin of the English word "roc").
+Through heavy Persian influence, the simurgh was introduced to the Arabic-speaking world, where the concept was conflated with other Arabic mythical birds such as the ghoghnus, a bird having some mythical relation with the date palm, and further developed as the rukh (the origin of the English word "roc").

 Representations of simurgh were adopted in early Umayyad art and coinage.

 In Kurdish folklore

 Simurgh is shortened to "sīmir" in the Kurdish language.
 The scholar C. V. Trever quotes two Kurdish folktales about the bird.
 These versions go back to the common stock of Iranian simorḡ stories.
-In one of the folk tales, a hero rescues simurgh's offspring by killing a snake that was crawling up the tree to feed upon them.
+In one of the folk tales, a hero rescues the simurgh's offspring by killing a snake that was crawling up the tree to feed upon them.
 As a reward, the simurgh gives him three of her feathers which the hero can use to call for her help by burning them.
 Later, the hero uses the feathers, and the simurgh carries him to a distant land.
 In the other tale, the simurgh carries the hero out of the netherworld; here the simurgh feeds its young with its teats, a trait which agrees with the description of the simurgh in the Middle Persian book of Zadspram.
 In another tale, simurgh feeds the hero on the journey while the hero feeds simurgh with pieces of sheep's fat.